kalawinka/OASE/README.md

 ### cleaning
 The folder **cleaning** contains cleaning scripts in Python used to clean and prepare data for the analysis.
 Our questionnaires contained free-text answer possibilities to the questions concerning career status and institution type.
 That has led to an increased number of different category types in these fields, making it difficult to conduct an analysis.
 We normalized these answers and concatenated some of them into one category.
 The file **[discipline]_career_normalization.csv** contains normalization for career status.
 The file **[discipline]_institution_normalization.csv** contains normalization for institution type.

+# Acknowledgment
+This work is funded by the German Federal Ministry of Education and Research (BMBF) project Open Access Effects – The Influence of Structural and Author-specific Factors on the Impact of OA (OASE), grant numbers 16PU17005A and 16PU17005B.